26 Things You Should Avoid Wearing On A Plane

 Advertisement

-To make matters worse, you'll always have to remove your shoes (no matter what they are) when going through TSA.
-If you're wearing sandals or flip-flops, that means you'll have to walk barefoot through security.
+To make matters worse, you always have to remove your shoes (no matter what they are) when going through TSA.
+If you're wearing sandals or flip-flops, that means you'll have to walk barefoot through the security line and metal detector.
 That's not necessarily the most hygienic way to travel!
-Walking through security while still wearing a pair of socks is the more common and congenial way to do things.
+Walking through security while still wearing a pair of socks is the more common, congenial, and comfortable way to do things.

 Thick coats or jackets